 How To Watch Your Game Film

 Do your best to keep an open mind while you watch the game.
 You’ll want to start by watching the entire match through so that you can clip out moments of yourself on and off the ball.
 Regardless of whether or not you directly impacted a play (i.e., made a run to open up space), mark that clip so that you can analyze it later.
-Plan on this taking 4 – 5 hours if you’ve never clipped a game before.
+If you are not using Trace, plan on this taking 4-5 hours if you’ve never clipped a game before.
 As you get better, you’ll be able to finish in around 2 hours.

 If you’re using Trace, all your moments are edited for you, so start with your moment’s playlist.
 That should only take you 2 – 5 minutes and is a massive time saver.
 Then progress to the playlist for your position.
 For example, I’m a midfielder, so I’d watch the offensive, defensive, and midfield playlists.
 If you’re a left-back, go through the defensive moment’s playlist.